mpl-extensions/mpl-interactions/docs/Contributing.rst

 Documentation
 -------------

+For the most part the Documentation is generated from the Notebooks in the `examples` folder.
+So to write new examples work in a notebook in the ``examples`` directory.
+When the docs are generated then they will be converted to html via `nbsphinx <https://nbsphinx.readthedocs.io/en/latest/>`_.

+If you are adding a new example then you need to include it in the toctree in ``docs/index.rst``.

 Following changes to the source files, you can view recent adjustments by building the documentation.

 1. Make sure you have installed the requirements for building the documentation: